ginstrom/paladin-novel/manuscript/chapter-17.md

 The messenger stumbled into the valley at dawn, his horse lathered with sweat and foam.
 Pell caught the man as he slid from the saddle, legs buckling beneath him.

 "Three columns," the scout gasped, clutching Pell's arm.
 "Coming from the east.
 Maybe two hundred men.
-Professional soldiers, not slavers."
+They march in perfect formation—shields locked, spears angled at identical degrees, no stragglers or wanderers.
+These aren't slavers grabbing easy prey."

 Gond emerged from the council tent, Thorek and Elena flanking him.
 The dwarf's hand rested on his warhammer, while Elena's fingers drummed against her sword hilt.